 When considering home energy upgrades, many homeowners look at two projects: insulation or windows.
 There are many conflicting messages about which is the best investment for your energy dollar.
 The more visible upgrade option, windows come to mind as a top energy upgrade priority.

 Before you open your checkbook, we invite you to read below to learn more so you can make the best choice for your home.

-When looking at bottom line, the choice is clear.
-According to Home Advisor the average cost to upgrade windows in the Georgetown area is $4,732.
+When looking at the bottom line, the choice is clear.
+According to Home Advisor, the average cost to upgrade windows in the Georgetown area is $4,732.
 The same report shows the average cost to upgrade insulation in the Georgetown area is $1,355.